jaspector

 For antenna/tower work: Notify County Judge 48 hours prior to start of construction.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Kenedy County Commissioners Court / County Judge (no general county building department publicly identified) before applying.
+Source: Kenedy County Commissioners Court / County Judge (no general county building department publicly identified) ↗

 No comprehensive county building-permit requirement for ordinary construction was found.
 Publicly verified permits are limited to: (1) Pipeline/utility-line permits when installation affects opened county roads, streets, or intersections and is regulated by the Texas Railroad Commission; (2) Telecommunications antenna/tower permits for FCC/FAA-licensed installations; (3) Floodplain permits where NFIP applies (Kenedy County is listed as an NFIP community); (4) OSSF permits (Kenedy County is a TCEQ authorized agent).
 Confirm project-specific requirements with county staff.

-Typical processing time is Depends on Kenedy County Commissioners Court meeting schedule; no numeric turnaround time was publicly posted..
+Building permit processing times in unincorporated Kenedy County, TX typically run Depends on Kenedy County Commissioners Court meeting schedule; no numeric turnaround time was publicly posted..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Kenedy County, TX.
 The following work is generally exempt: Pipeline installations that do not cross any opened county road, street, or intersection do not require a county permit (unopened roads exempt)..
 Note: No comprehensive exempt-work list for unincorporated Kenedy County was found.
 County controls are limited to specific permit programs rather than a comprehensive building code with exemptions.
+When in doubt, confirm with the local building department before starting work.